Short-Term & Temporary Disability in Arizona | Qualifications

 State Employees

 Arizona offers short-term disability to its state government employees.
-However, the program is voluntary, not mandatory or taxpayer-funded.
+However, the program is voluntary, not mandatory, and not taxpayer-funded.

 State government employees can sign up during their initial or annual open enrollment period and pay the premiums through a payroll deduction.